kartoun/alcohol_use_classification/README.md

 Contributing: Feel free to contribute to this project by submitting pull requests or opening issues for any bugs or enhancements you identify.

-Acknowledgment: This project utilizes the dataset and fine-tuned models developed by Dr. Uri Kartoun.
+Acknowledgment: This project utilizes the dataset and fine-tuned models developed by Dr. Uri Kartoun (https://urikartoun.com/).